 Next arrange students in pairs.
 Invite them to explain their drawings to each other and come up with further refinements to their drafts and alternative drafts.
 Again no words are allowed in the images.

 Finally ask students to produce a single finished legibly signed drawing.
 Collect the drawings.
 (They could be graded.)

 Prepare a "greatest hits" slideshow selection of the most interesting images.
 Project images at the beginning of the next class asking students to defend and explicate their work.

-The slideshow contains my top ten images from the class of 2017.
-Draw history is a well established constructivist TOK activity.
+The slideshow contains a selection of images from the class of 2017.
+For decades drawing history has been a well established TOK activity around the world.
 It can be astonishingly generative.
 It is guaranteed to get students thinking out of the box and will provide a pool of reference points for meta-thinking about the nature of history.
 Over the decades student drawings from my own classes have included: an entropy-driven arrow of time, points of order and connectivity in a sea of chaos; the "fall" from an original "golden dawn," a mostly blank page with a few timid scratchings, a series of great white men, an endless gyrating cycle of repetition, and a spiky graph of ascent and decline, with time on the horizontal axis.

 CLASS ACTIVITY II: CUBIST HISTORY

 This activity is all about a cubist approach to history; not the history of cubism.